by Dave Connelly

 The cost of Clemente memorabilia

 Clemente baseball cards and other memorabilia have continue to sell for huge prices on the open market.
 Former Major League player Dmitri Young sold his baseball card collection for $2.5 million last year.
-The star of the collection was the only PSA 10 Clemente rookie card ever graded, which sold for just more than $432,000.
+The star of the collection was the only PSA 10 Clemente rookie card ever graded, which sold for $432,960.
 A PSA 8 usually costs around $6,000.

 Explaining Clemente’s popularity – his life

 One of the reasons why so many baseball fans around the globe value Clemente’s items has to do with his life.
 Clemente played baseball with tremendous flair.
 In addition to his 3,000 hits, he was known for great base running and an incredible arm.
 Some plays, like his whirling throws to third base, captivated a generation of baseball fans.
 In addition to that, Clemente is immensely popular because of his work with the less fortunate.
 He routinely organized efforts to provide aid to places like Nicaragua and Puerto Rico.
 He was a friend to the poor in areas around the world.
 This is part of the reason why he is so beloved in South America, Central America, and the Caribbean.

 Explaining Clemente’s popularity – his death

 The manner of Clemente’s death also makes him very popular.
 Clemente was killed when the plane full of relief supplies that he had chartered crashed en route to Nicaragua where an earthquake had struck.
 His tragic death came while the Pittsburgh Pirates were a perennial contender and Clemente was at the height of his fame.

 He died with exactly 3,000 hits and was posthumously elected to the Baseball Hall of Fame.